13th Waffen Mountain Division of the SS Handschar (1st Croatian): Aftermath

 While it achieved successes and proved itself competent in counter-insurgency operations against the Partisans in eastern Bosnia, the division earned a reputation for brutality and savagery, not only during combat operations, but also through atrocities committed against Serb and Jewish civilians in the security zone.
 Its reprisal attacks in northern and eastern Bosnia left many hundreds and possibly as many as several thousand Serb civilians dead by the spring and summer of 1944.
 The post-war Nuremberg trials made the declaratory judgement that the Waffen-SS was a criminal organisation due to its major involvement in war crimes and crimes against humanity, including the killing of prisoners-of-war and atrocities committed in occupied countries.
 Excluded from this judgement were those who were conscripted into the Waffen-SS and had not personally committed war crimes and crimes against humanity.

 Thirty-eight members of the division were extradited to Yugoslavia to face trial following the war.
 Some committed suicide, including Generalleutnant Sauberzweig on 20 October 1946 and SS-Obersturmführer Hans König.
 Trials took place at a military court in Sarajevo between 22 and 30 August 1947.
-Only seven of the 38 defendants were charged with specific offenses, although the indictment accused the division of murdering some 5,000 people.
-The accused were defended by three Yugoslav lawyers: two civilian and one military officer.
+Only seven of the 38 defendants were charged with specific offences, although the indictment accused the division of murdering some 5,000 people.
+The accused were defended by three Yugoslav lawyers: two civilians and one military officer.
 All were found guilty; 10 were sentenced to death, and 28 received prison terms of between five years and life.
 SS-Obersturmführer Imam Halim Malkoč had already been executed in Bihać on 7 March 1947.
 All of those who were executed were junior officers and non-commissioned officers.
 Almost all the prisoners were released early and by 1952 all had been freed, except for one who had died.
 Having escaped, Hampel never faced trial and lived in Graz, Austria until his death on 11 January 1981.

 Hundreds of members of the 13th and 23rd SS Divisions volunteered to fight in the 1948–1949 Arab–Israeli War.
-The Syrian government made a request for the transfer of 8,000 Bosnian Muslim refugees to Syria, many for recruitment into the Syrian Armed Forces.
+The Syrian government requested the transfer of 8,000 Bosnian Muslim refugees to Syria, many for recruitment into the Syrian Armed Forces.
 Iraq sent representatives to Europe and invited 2,500 Bosnian Muslims to settle there.
 Frantzman and Culibrk estimate that approximately 1,000 former Bosnian Muslim SS members fought in Palestine.
 Many of the volunteers served in the Arab Liberation Army's Ajnaddin Battalion.